Yakushima sits 60 km off Kagoshima’s southern coast — far enough to need a sea or air crossing.

-This guide covers the two main ferry options, what to expect on board with kids, and how to handle the weather-cancellation risk that defines Yakushima travel.
+The trade-off is duration and weather sensitivity.
+This guide covers the two main ferry options, what to expect on board with children, and how to handle the cancellation risk that defines Yakushima travel.

 Ferry vs flight to Yakushima with kids